-Download the PDF: Bronze Birch Borer
+Download this document Bronze Birch Borer

 This native insect is a serious pest of ornamental birch (Betula spp.), one of the more popular group of trees found in landscapes today.
 Grown as a specimen, white-barked birch is often sited in heavy clay soils or grown under other adverse conditions, making it stressed and more susceptible to borer attacks than it would be in its natural environment.